10up/Engineering-Best-Practices/_includes/markdown/PHP.md

   * Querying for posts based on terms across multiple taxonomies
   * Querying multiple post meta keys

 Each extra dimension of a query joins an extra database table.
-Instead, query by the minimum number of dimensions possible and use PHP to facilitate filtering out results you don't need.
+Instead, query by the minimum number of dimensions possible and use PHP to filter out results you don't need.

 Here is an example of a 2-dimensional query: